Best Things to Do in Cape Town in 7 Days

 Signal Hill at Sunset

 The V&A Waterfront (Victoria & Alfred Waterfront) is one of my favorite places in Cape Town.
-It’s a vibrant place with live music, great food, many shops, and amazing views of the harbor and Table Mountain.
+It’s a lively area with live music, great food, plenty of shops, and beautiful views of the harbor and Table Mountain.

-There’s so much to do at the V&A Waterfront: You can walk around and learn about the history of the harbor, then shop at the mall or look for local art and crafts at the Watershed, taste fresh produce at the V&A food market, and finish the day off with a dinner at a seafood restaurant right by the water.
+There’s a lot to do at the V&A Waterfront.
+You can walk around and learn more about the history of the harbor, browse local art and crafts at the Watershed, shop at the mall, taste fresh produce at the V&A Food Market, and end the day with dinner at one of the seafood restaurants by the water.

 If you feel more adventurous, you can also do a Marine Life Kayak Tour or a scenic Helicopter Tour.